Marauders in Morocco in 2017

 Again we started moving along the road of 1001 Kasbahs to the oasis of Tinghir ( or Tinerhir) and got down from the van for a photo op of a stunning view.

-Then we left for Todra Gorge.
 Todra (or Todgha) Gorge is one of the most beautiful gorges in Morocco.
-Being stuck between rocks is a sublime experience in our visit to the Todra Gorge, where a 300 m-deep fault splits the orange limestone into a deep ravine
+Being stuck between rocks is a sublime experience in our visit to the Todra Gorge, where a 300 m-deep fault splits the orange limestone into a deep ravine.

 After spending some time there we left for our lunch at a wonderful location beside the river.
 As we started moving we felt the beginning of the Saharan oasis of Tafilalet, and we stopped at (Ksar) Touroug.
 After relaxing for a few minutes there, for some tea, we left for Merzouga.
-Gradually we saw how the terrain changed as we reached Merzouga (a small village sitting on the borders of the Sahara Desert)
+Gradually we saw how the terrain changed as we reached Merzouga (a small village sitting on the borders of the Sahara Desert).

 Upon arrival at the edge of Erg Chebbi dunes at 5 pm, we left our heavy luggage in the Minivan and met our camel caravan.
 We rode our camels for almost 1 hour 30 minutes through the amazing color-changing sand dunes with the sunset in the horizon as a backdrop.